inconsistent-dg/AC-Modding/switch-guide.md

 3. Close this screen then select `eMMC RAW GPP`.
 It should take some time, since the Switch's rawnand.bin is quite large. (it'll take even longer if you're dumping it 4gb at a time).
 This can take anywhere from 15minutes up to an hour and a half, all depends on the speed of your SD card.
 4. Tap on Close twice to return to the tools menu, and copy the `backup` folder to your computer (or someplace safe).
 Once you got your `backup` folder copied someplace else, you can delete the `backup` folder on your SD.
 To save a bit of space, you can compress the backup folder in a .zip, .7z, or something similar.

+I'd recommend that whenever a major update comes out for the Switch, that you also redump your NAND.
+Creating a backup of 10.0.0 and trying to restore it on 13.2.1 would either fail, or downgrade your switch (which can cause trouble down the line).
+Refer here for what's considered a major update.

 ## Switch keys

 Your Switch keys aren't that large, so you don't have to worry about spending another hour backing them up.